abbasas690/mearn-docmentation/mongodb_shell_commands_detailed.md

+---
+layout: default
-# 📚 MongoDB Shell Commands – Detailed Notes
+title: MongoDB Shell Commands
+---
 MongoDB **shell** (`mongosh`) is an interactive JavaScript interface to MongoDB.
 You can use it to **connect, query, and manage databases** directly.